Product OS··13 min read

 The Business Case

-Connecting a product to its owner across its entire lifecycle isn't just philosophically correct.
-The financial case is substantial.
+Connecting a product to its owner across the full lifecycle is not just philosophically correct.
+The financial return is substantial across five distinct vectors.

 Direct customer relationships.
-When a manufacturer captures first-party data at registration, they break the retailer's monopoly on customer knowledge.
-They can communicate directly, personalise service, and build the kind of relationship that drives repeat purchase.
+Capturing first-party data at registration breaks the retailer's monopoly on customer knowledge.
+Manufacturers can communicate directly, personalise service, and build relationships that drive repeat purchase without paying a channel margin on every interaction.

 Aftermarket revenue.
 Spare parts, consumables, accessories, extended warranties, and service contracts are significantly more profitable than the original product sale.
-Manufacturers with direct customer connections capture a far larger share of this revenue than those who sell blind through retail channels.
+Manufacturers with direct customer connections capture a far larger share of this revenue than those who sell blind through retail.

 Reduced support costs.
-Self-service product experiences — manuals, troubleshooting guides, setup videos — deflect a substantial proportion of inbound support contacts.
-When a customer can get the answer from a product scan in 30 seconds, they don't call the support line.
+Self-service product experiences — manuals, troubleshooting guides, setup videos surfaced by a scan — deflect a substantial share of inbound support contacts before they reach an agent.

 Regulatory compliance.
-The EU Digital Product Passport will require manufacturers to maintain and share product data across the lifecycle.
-Manufacturers who have built product identity infrastructure will satisfy this requirement as a byproduct of their normal operations.
-Those who haven't will face a significant compliance project.
+Manufacturers who have built product identity infrastructure will satisfy EU Digital Product Passport requirements as a byproduct of normal operations.
+Those who haven't face a significant retrofit project before 2027.

 How to Start

-The PLM gap is real, but closing it doesn't require a multi-year transformation programme.
+The PLM gap is real, but closing it does not require a multi-year transformation programme.
+The architecture is modular and each layer delivers independent value.

 Start with product identity.
-Assign a unique QR code or NFC tag to every product at manufacture.
-Print it on the label, emboss it on the chassis, embed it in the packaging — whatever is durable and scannable.
-This is the foundation layer.
-Everything else is built on top of it.
+Assign a unique QR code or NFC tag to every product at manufacture — printed on the label, embossed on the chassis, or embedded in the packaging.
+This is the foundation.
+Everything else builds on top of it.

 Add registration.
-Build a simple post-purchase registration flow, triggered by scanning the code.
-Capture the owner's name, contact details, and purchase date.
-This alone transforms your customer visibility position.
+Build a simple post-purchase registration flow triggered by scanning the code.
+Capturing owner name, contact details, and purchase date alone transforms customer visibility.

 Layer on support and self-service.
 Attach the manual, setup guide, and FAQ to the product identity.
-Now every scan is a self-service support interaction — resolving queries, including error codes and fault diagnosis, before they become support tickets.
+Every subsequent scan becomes a self-service interaction — resolving error codes and fault diagnosis before they reach an agent.

 Connect commerce.
-Link spare parts, accessories, and consumables to the product identity.
-When a customer scans their product, show them what's compatible.
+Link spare parts, accessories, and consumables to the product identity so customers see compatible items when they scan.
 Direct aftermarket revenue starts here.

 BrandedMark is the operating system for physical products.
 Every product gets a digital identity, a lifecycle, and an ongoing relationship with its owner.
 Join the waitlist →